Amsterdam/design-system/documentation/git.md

 Before making a pull request, ensure your branch is as close to the main one as possible to avoid unnecessary merge conflicts.

-First, ensure that your local main branch is current: `git checkout main && git pull && git checkout -`.
+First, ensure that your local main branch is current, e.g. through `git fetch origin main:main` ([source](https://stackoverflow.com/a/17722977/2169092)).

 ### Rebase